hasura/graphql-engine/README.md

 ### This is the documentation for the Hasura GraphQL engine

 This documentation project is built using [Sphinx](http://www.sphinx-doc.org/en/master/).

-Please raise PRs to contribute.
+To contribute, please raise PRs to the project.

+See the [documentation](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) for the RST markup language used by Sphinx.

 **To run docs locally:**